Cuba–Israel relations

-Cuba–Israel refers to the current and historical relations between Cuba and Israel.
+Cuba–Israel refers to the current and historical relations between the Republic of Cuba and the State of Israel.
 Both nations have not had official diplomatic relations since 1973.
 Israel maintains an Interest Section in the Canadian embassy in Havana.
-Cuba is currently the only country in the Americas that does not recognize Israel as a sovereign state; a few other countries in the Western Hemisphere such as Venezuela have suspended ties with Israel but nevertheless continue to accord it diplomatic recognition.
+Cuba and a few other countries in the Western Hemisphere such as Belize (Since 2023), Bolivia, Colombia (Since 2024), Nicaragua have suspended ties with Israel, but nevertheless continue to accord it diplomatic recognition.

 History

 Early relations

 Since the establishment of Israel, relations between Cuba and Israel have been turbulent.
 In 1919, Cuba supported the idea of independence of the Jewish people and condemned the extermination of Jews by the Third Reich in 1942.
 On 29 November 1947, Cuba was the only country in the Americas to vote against the United Nations Partition Plan for Palestine which led to the founding of Israel.
 Despite the vote, Cuba recognized Israel and both nations established diplomatic relations in 1949.
 In 1952, Israel opened an honorary consulate in Havana and upgraded the consulate to a diplomatic legation in 1954.
 Cuba opened a diplomatic office in Israel in 1957.

 In January 1959, Fidel Castro came into power and became Prime Minister of Cuba.
 In 1961, Prime Minister Castro appointed Ricardo Wolf as ambassador to Israel.
 During the 1960s, Prime Minister Castro began to develop close alliances with Arab nations.
 After the Six-Day War in June 1967, Cuba and Romania were the only socialist countries to not break diplomatic ties with Israel.
 Between 1967 and 1970, Cuba sent military assistance to Egypt during the War of Attrition to help the nation take the Sinai Peninsula which was occupied by Israeli troops after the Six-Day War.

 In September 1973, during a summit of the Non-Aligned Movement held in Algeria, Cuba announced that they would break diplomatic relations with Israel.
 In October 1973, Cuba assisted Egypt and Syria in the Yom Kippur War against Israel by sending troops and equipment to Syria.
 After the war, relations between Cuba and Israel were non-existent.
-Israel and the United States were the only two nations since 1992 to annually vote in favor of the embargo against Cuba at the UN General Assembly against overwhelming global opposition.
+Israel and the United States were the only two nations since 1992 to annually vote in favor (except 2016) of the embargo against Cuba at the UN General Assembly against overwhelming global opposition.